zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 }
 ```

-Now suppose you have boundary check, logging, etc in TextBlock's operator[].
+Now suppose you have boundary check, logging, etc in `TextBlock::operator[]`.
-These logic would be duplicated in both the const and the non-const version.
+These logic would be duplicated in both the `const` and the non-`const` version.
 To avoid the duplication, we could do a cast instead (which is usually a bad idea in other circumstances) like this
 ```cpp
 class TextBlock {